johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 1. Install the DHCP Server role through Server Manager if you have yet to do so
 2. Once you do so, launch the DHCP Server too.
 You should see something akin to the following image:
 3. Right-click on `IPv4` and select to create a new scope.
 This should open up the New Scope Wizard.
 Simply click `Next`.
-4. In the `Scope Name` page, give your scope a name and description.
+4. On the `Scope Name` page, give your scope a name and description.
 I gave it a name of `Arasaka Scope`, but left the description blank.
-5. In the `IP Address Range` page, define the IP Address range for this scope.
+5. On the `IP Address Range` page, define the IP Address range for this scope.
 These are the addresses that computers connecting to the domain will be assigned.
 My IP Address range for this scope will be 172.16.1.1 through 172.16.1.254 with a subnet mask of 255.255.0.0.
-6. In the `Add Exclusions and Delay` page, designate any IP Addresses that you do not want to DHCP server to assign to any computer.
+6. On the `Add Exclusions and Delay` page, designate any IP Addresses that you do not want to DHCP server to assign to any computer.
 I have added 172.16.1.1, which is an address used for the default gateway.
-7. In the `Lease Duration` page, designate how long an IP Address will be leased to a computer.
+7. On the `Lease Duration` page, designate how long an IP Address will be leased to a computer.
 I have left it at 8 days.
-8. In the `Configure DHCP Options` page, select `Yes` to configure DHCP options and click `Next`.
+8. On the `Configure DHCP Options` page, select `Yes` to configure DHCP options and click `Next`.
-9. In the `Router (Default Gateway)` page, designate the gateway address that your DHCP clients will use.
+9. On the `Router (Default Gateway)` page, designate the gateway address that your DHCP clients will use.
-10. In the `Domain Name and DNS Servers` page, this should have autofilled in the name of your domain and the IP address of your domain controller.
+10. On the `Domain Name and DNS Servers` page, this should have autofilled in the name of your domain and the IP address of your domain controller.
 If it wasn't autofill, enter in the name of your domain and the IP address of your domain controller and click `Next`.
-11. In the `WINS Server` page, you can simply click next.
+11. On the `WINS Server` page, you can simply click next.
-12. In the `Activate Scope` page, select to activate scope and click `Next`.
+12. On the `Activate Scope` page, select to activate scope and click `Next`.
 13. Click `Finish` and your DHCP scope should be setup and active.

 # Deployment Workbench